 No collecting of anything, such as antlers, feathers and so forth, is permitted.
 Those items belong to the wildlife.

-No smoking or fires of any kind is permitted.
+No smoking or fires of any kind are permitted.

 Our lavatory facilities are primarily through an outdoors toilet.